2 hurt, 7 arrested in Block Island Ferry fight - NewsBreak

 - Abdou Njie, 37, of Pawtucket, was charged with disorderly conduct (fighting/tumultuous behavior)

-- Daevon Silva, 20, of Pawtucket, was charged with disorderly conduct (fighting/tumultuous behavior)
+- Deavon Silva, 20, of Pawtucket, was charged with disorderly conduct (fighting/tumultuous behavior)

 - Miguel G. Silva, 36, of Pawtucket, was charged with disorderly conduct (fighting/tumultuous behavior)